Copper IUD and libido: facts, myths, and real experiences

 Need a gentle lubricant that's compatible with a copper IUD?
 A sex toy that respects your anatomy and comfort?
 A space to talk about sexuality without embarrassment?

-Don't forget: your comfort is priceless!
+You're in the right place.
+Remember: your comfort is priceless!

 You will surely like it